microsoft/thrifty/thrifty-gradle-plugin/README.md

         // Kotlin-specific options follow.

-        // When true, generated structs will be represented as pure data classes, without
+        // When true, generated structs will be include 'Builder' inner classes.
+This is
-        // associated nested 'Builder' types.
-This is experimental. builderlessDataClasses = false
+        // for legacy compatibiltity only, and leads to larger code. structBuilders = false

         // The Kotlin code generator supports several different service-client API styles.
         // Vaid values are 'default' (the default), 'coroutine', and 'none'.